“De novo” breast cancer refers to breast cancer that’s first diagnosed when it has already spread outside of the breast to distant parts of the body.

 One 2020 case report describes a woman with de novo MBC who experienced complete clinical remission after treatment with ribociclib (Kisqali) and letrozole (Femara).
 Clinical trials are ongoing to study the safety and effectiveness of this regimen and similar treatment approaches.

-De novo MBC is breast cancer that’s first diagnosed after it has already spread to distant parts of the body.
+De novo MBC is breast cancer that a doctor first diagnoses after it has already spread to distant parts of the body.

 While there isn’t a cure, treatment options have improved survival rates and quality of life over the last few decades.